Vorkharium/vorkharium.github.io/_posts/2024-11-16-THM-Steel-Mountain-Write-up.md

 # Foothold
 ### CVE-2014-6287 Rejetto HTTP File Server (HFS) 2.3.x - Remote Command Execution (2)
-I will exploit this machine simulating the OSCP exam conditions, which dont allow the use of Metasploit or automated exploitation tools.
+I will exploit this machine simulating the OSCP exam conditions, which dont allow the use of Metasploit exploitation or other automated exploitation tools.

 Since we found the exploit on exploit-db.com, we can use searchsploit to download it: